Steven A. Schroeder: Special national committees and offices

 Schroeder was president of the Society for General Internal Medicine and the Harvard Medical Alumni Association in 2003–2006.
 He has been a part of many academic review boards, including those at NYU, Penn, U. Vermont, U Wisconsin, UC Berkeley, and UCSF.

 Journal editorial boards and directorships

 Schroeder was a member of the editorial board of the New England Journal of Medicine from 1994 to 2013.
 His directorships include the vice chair (2001–2003) and chair (2003–2005) of the American Legacy Foundation (now Truth Initiative), Board of Overseers of Harvard College from 2000 to 2006, The James Irvine Foundation from 2004 to 2015, Mathematica Policy Research from 2011 onward, and the Marin Community Foundation.

 Robert Wood Johnson Foundation

-From 1990 to 2002, Steven Schroeder left UCSF to become president and CEO of the Robert Wood Johnson Foundation.
-During his tenure at RWJF, it made over four billion dollars in grants and developed new programs in substance abuse, prevention and treatment; programs in end of life care; and the expansion of health insurance for children.
+Schroeder was president and CEO of the Robert Wood Johnson Foundation from 1990 to 2002.

 Smoking Cessation Leadership Center

-In 2003 Schroeder returned to UCSF.
-He serves as Distinguished Professor of Health and Health Care in the Department of Medicine.
-He heads the Smoking Cessation Leadership Center (SCLC), a program designed to work with health professionals and organizations to "narrow the gap between what should be done to help smokers quit, and what is currently done."
-A major project of the SCLC has been to mainstream smoking cessation treatments among populations victimized by smoking – those with mental health illnesses and substance use disorders.
+Schroeder returned to UCSF in 2003, serving as Distinguished Professor of Health and Health Care in the Department of Medicine and as head of the Smoking Cessation Leadership Center (SCLC).